Culture of the Ming dynasty: Late Ming period

-Dong Qichang was a dominant figure in the theory and practice of late Ming calligraphy.
-In his works on calligraphy, he placed the masters of his Songjiang region above those of Suzhou.
-He stressed the importance of studying calligraphy from the Eastern Jin (4th century) and Tang (7th–9th century) periods, specifically highlighting the works of Wang Xizhi and Wang Xianzhi.
-However, he did not advocate for direct imitation of their styles, but rather a thorough analysis of their techniques.
-Other notable calligraphers from the second half of the 16th century in Songjiang included Dong Qichang's friend Chen Jiru, a versatile artist and collector, and Xu Wei, a predecessor of individual Qing dynasty artists, known for his "flowers and birds" genre paintings and his "crazy conceptual calligraphy" style, which was similar to abstract painting.
+The theory and practice of late Ming calligraphy was heavily influenced by Dong Qichang (1555–1636) of Songjiang, a renowned scholar who excelled in literary composition, painting, and calligraphy from a young age.
+He was not only a prominent theorist of painting, but also wrote about the history of calligraphy, placing the masters of his Songjiang region above those of Suzhou.
+Dong emphasized the importance of studying works from the Eastern Jin (4th century) and Tang (7th–9th centuries), particularly the Wangs, but did not advocate for direct imitation of their styles.
+Instead, he encouraged a thorough analysis of their most significant techniques.

 In the second half of the 16th century, there were several important Songjiang calligraphers, including Chen Jiru, a versatile artist and collector who was a friend of Dong Qichang, and Xu Wei, a pioneer of individual artists in the Qing dynasty.
 Xu Wei was known for his "flower and bird" paintings and also wrote calligraphy in the "crazy conceptual script", which had a style similar to abstract painting.
 In the first half of the 17th century, Chen Hongshou, a calligrapher and professional painter specializing in figure painting, gained recognition for his unique expression, which continued to be admired in the years to come.

 The last generation of Ming calligraphers had distinct and unique styles.
 Contemporary critics, as well as the calligraphers themselves, used the term qi to describe the innovative calligraphy of the period.
 This term can be translated as "unusual" or "strange", and it refers to the radical deviation from traditional norms of composition and handwriting.
 One notable calligrapher of this time was Wang Duo (1592–1652), who claimed that his style was inspired by the work of classical masters.
 Despite the seemingly chaotic appearance of his writing, Wang Duo's personal and inventive style aligns with Dong Qichang's belief that calligraphy should not simply copy, but rather creatively transform the patterns of the past.

 Painting

 The Ming era was significant in preserving a large number of paintings by renowned masters, as well as thousands of works by lesser-known artists.
 In contrast, the Song era only has a few surviving original works by well-known artists, and none from the Tang era.
 Ming painters were known for their diverse styles, but they often drew inspiration from Tang patterns.
-In fact, Ming critics considered this style to be "Tang traditions", as it was more realistic compared to the philosophical and lyrical appearance of the Song period, and the formal and abstract appearance of the Yuan era.
+Ming critics referred to this style as "Tang traditions", as it was considered more realistic compared to the philosophical and lyrical appearance of the Song period, and the formal and abstract appearance of the Yuan era.